-24 Educational Reimbursement
+23 Educational Reimbursement

-The City will contribute Eight Thousand Dollars for each year of this Memorandum of Understanding into a fund to provide reimbursement for employees' receipted costs for tuition, fees and books incurred by attending educational programs/classes which are directly related to the present or known future needs of the City.
-Reimbursement will be at One Hundred percent of such receipted costs, to a maximum of Two Thousand Dollars per employee per fiscal year.
+At the beginning of each fiscal year of this Memorandum of Understanding, the City will contribute Eight Thousand Dollars (\$8,000) into a fund to provide reimbursement for employees' receipted costs for tuition, fees and books incurred by attending educational programs/classes which are directly related to the present or known future needs of the City.
+Reimbursement will be at One Hundred percent of such receipted costs, to a maximum of Two Thousand Dollars (\$2,000) per employee per fiscal year.
 In order to be reimbursed for such costs, the employee shall submit the request for reimbursement prior to beginning the program/class to the employee's Department Head for approval by the City Manager, and the employee must attain a passing grade of "C" or better, or a "pass" in a pass/fail program.
 For programs where a passing grade is not provided, presentation of a certificate of completion will be required.
 Unused funds will not be carried over into the next fiscal year.